jamauro/rangerrunning/content/contact.md

 +++
-description = "Let's get running!
-Fill out the details below and smash that button." title = "Contact"
+description = "Send us the details for your event.
+We'll reply with a quote and plan." title = "Contact"

 +++